foca/integrity-website/src/integrity.markdown

 Notifiers
 =========

-After a build is finished, you want to know the status __immediately__.
+After a build is finished, you want to know the status __immediately.__
 Integrity gives you a modular notification's system for this.

 With Integrity, you can receive your notifications in a few different ways.